 What are the symptoms of osteoporosis?

-Now we’re familiar with what osteoporosis is – as well as who’s most at risk of developing it – how can we spot the early signs of it?
+Now we’re familiar with what osteoporosis is – as well as who’s most at risk of developing it – how can we spot the early signs?

 The problem with the early stages of bone loss is that typically there aren’t any symptoms – and most people have no idea that they have osteoporosis until they experience a fracture.